Do Maine Coons Have Ear Problems? Signs, Causes & What to Watch For

 Benign or malignant growths can form in the ear canal, interfering with hearing and causing discharge.

-They are caused by chronic inflammation, genetic predisposition, but can result from unknown reasons.
+They are caused by chronic inflammation and genetic predisposition, but can also result from unknown reasons.

 Prevention usually takes the form of regular vet checks to catch abnormal growths early.